JimmyBoyle/FeatureToggles/README.md

 Feature Toggles is a serverless app for for maintaining [feature toggles/flags](https://martinfowler.com/articles/feature-toggles.html) (runtime switches that enable/disable features in a distributed system).
 It provides Lambda functions to load and update feature toggles.

+## Getting Started
+This application can be found on the [Serverless App Repository](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:183076076805:applications~Feature-Toggles).

 ## Architecture

 ![App Architecture](/architecture.png)